 The network finances - and do not forget to check with your finance lead to ensure you understand everything.

 The DES specifications.

 Your notes from reviewing what has worked well over the past quarter and what could be even better moving forward.

-The goal of this session is to identify no more than 4 key goals that will require your focus and attention over this upcoming quarter, that will link to your short and longer term plans.
+The goal of this session is to identify no more than 4 key goals that will require your focus and attention over this upcoming quarter, that will link to your short and long term plans.

 To give you some ideas, this may include:

 Recruitment and the induction of Additional Roles Reimbursement Scheme

 Embedding new roles

 Enhancing engagement with practices

 Your PCN development plan